microsoft/copilot-camp/samples/northwind-plugin-b/README.md

 1. Press F5 to start the application.
 Eventually a browser window should open up; this is from the Teams Toolkit API Message Extension we used to start the project.
 Please minimize the browser window - i.e. leave it running, but don't use it.

 1. In the Terminal tab, find the "Start local tunnel" terminal and copy the forwarding URL (such as https://xxxxxxxx-7071.xxx.devtunnels.ms/).
+Replace the value for key DOMAIN in `.env.local.user` file with the forwarding URL's domain (do not copy the `https://`).

    a. (optional) Test the web service in Postman with a request such as https://xxxxxxxx-7071.xxx.devtunnels.ms/api/products/ (using your forwarding URL)

-   b.
-Replace the generic forwarding URLs with your forwarding URL in **openai-plugins.json** file (2 instances) and **swagger.json** file (1 instance)

-   c.
-Replace the forwarding URL in **/files/openapi.yml** with your tunnel URL

-1. Add a new Terminal window.
-Run `npm run copy-files` from the command line to copy static assets to the **/dist** folder (working on automating this step)

-1. Zip up the files in your **pluginPackage-LOCAL** folder, placing the files at the root of the Zip archive.
+1. Zip up the 5 files in the local folder  **pluginPackage-Local** which was automatically created for you.

 1. Log into the target tenant with Teams Toolkit CLI: